White Sox vs. Padres Player Props Betting Odds

 |Sep.
 6

-Check out the latest odds and place your bets on any of Nick Martínez's player props with BetMGM.
+Check out the latest odds and place your bets on any of Michael Wacha's player props with BetMGM.

 Juan Soto Props